-The dining table is a workhorse in the home, it holds all of your meals, your holidays, and your family gatherings.
-Maybe it holds your coffee every morning.
-Or perhaps it's reserved for special occasions, adorned with a beautiful table setting.
+The dining table is a workhorse in the home because it holds all of your meals, holidays, and family gatherings.
+Maybe it also holds your coffee every morning, or perhaps it's reserved for special occasions, adorned with a beautiful table setting.

 Ella Dining Table

 A pedestal base sits in the center of the table.
 On a larger table, anything bigger than 42", the base would either be a double pedestal or a trestle.
-A pedestal, as featured in the Ella Dining Table, can be a beautiful statement piece on a smaller round or square table.
+As featured on the Ella Dining Table, a pedestal can be a beautiful statement piece on a smaller round or square table.

 Sarah Trestle Extension Table